 Omar Khayyam was a mathematician, astronomer and poet who’s poetry were short and concise focused on life, wine and joy.
 He was born in Nishapur, northeastern Iran and spent most of his life near the courts of the Karakhanid and Seljuq rulers.
 This was the period that witnessed the First Crusade.
 As a mathematician, he is most known for his work on the classification of Cubic Equations and also contributed to the understanding of the Parallel Axiom.
 As an astronomer, he designed the Jalali calendar, a solar calendar with a precise 33 year intercalation cycle.

 Khayyam’s poetry was written in the form of Quatrains.
 His most notable book is the Rubaiyat of Omar Khayyam, translated by Edward FitzGerald.
 Also a philosopher, he considered himself a student of Avicenna.
 Shortly before his death, he was reported to have been reading the Book of Healing.
 Six philosophical papers have been found by Khayyam on subjects of existence and its relationship to universals, contradictions of the world and the universal principles of existence.

 Where to Visit: Mausoleum of Omar Khayyám in Nishapur, Iran

 Nizami Ganjavi (1141 – 1209)

-Born on January 1, 1141 in Ganjan (now Azerbaijan) during the Seljuk empire, Jamal ad-Din Abu Muhammad Ilyas ibn-Yusuf ibn-Zakki also known as Nizami Ganjavi was a Persian poet known as one of the greatest romantic poet in Persian literature.
+Born on January 1, 1141 ,in Ganjan (now Azerbaijan) during the Seljuk empire, Jamal ad-Din Abu Muhammad Ilyas ibn-Yusuf ibn-Zakki also known as Nizami Ganjavi was a Persian poet known as one of the greatest romantic poets in Persian literature.